 What You Should Be Doing

 Start by going through your practice schedule and critically analyzing every aspect of it.
 Replace the materials that waste your time with something useful and more effective, and focus on specific goals in every exercise.
-As soon as you have clarity what things are good for your guitar playing and what may hurt your progress or waste your time, you will make progress much faster every time you practice.
+As soon as you have clarity on what things are good for your guitar playing and what may hurt your progress or waste your time, you will make progress much faster every time you practice.